Gardening Preschool Theme

 Flowers In The Sensory Table…

 Provide flower pots with numbers written on them.
-Children must “plant” correct number of flowers.
+Children must “plant” the correct number of flowers.

 Provide plastic worms (found in the fishing department), and potting soil and allow the children to play freely.